-As a United Methodist, you are probably aware that General Conference, the once-every-four-years official meeting of the church is happening in Portland, Oregon, May 10-20, 2016.
+As a United Methodist, you are probably aware that General Conference, the once-every-four-years official meeting of the church is happening May 5-15 in Minneapolis.
 What may be far less clear, however, is what happens there and what it means to your local congregation.

 The best-known aspect of General Conference is the legislation.
 General Conference is the body that determines direction and speaks officially for our denomination.
-864 delegates elected by their annual conferences will consider 1044 petitions.
+More than 850 delegates elected by their annual conferences will consider many items.
 Half the delegates are clergy and half are laity.
-Bishops lead the sessions, but have neither voice nor vote.
+Bishops lead the sessions but have neither voice nor vote.

 Amendments to The Book of Discipline that guides the work of local churches, pastors, annual conferences, general agencies, and bishops, are adopted.
 Delegates also vote on resolutions that give the official positions of The United Methodist Church on social issues which are published in our Book of Resolutions.